wisabd/CVwebsite/README.md

 ## Why I’m a Great Fit
 - **Analytical Expertise**: Proven ability to extract, analyze, and summarize data to identify key insights.
 - **Communication Skills**: Experienced in presenting technical findings to both technical and non-technical audiences.
+- **Natural Curiosity**: Open and highly interested in learning on-the-go
-- **Technical Proficiency**: Skilled in Python, SQL, and data visualization tools (Matplotlib, Power BI).
+- **Technical Proficiency**: Skilled in Python and data visualization tools (Matplotlib, Excel dashboards).
 - **Problem-Solving**: Strong ability to structure real-world problems into quantitative frameworks and deliver actionable solutions.

 ---